Radial-sided wrist pain with gripping | STT degeneration at radial carpus | Watson grade directs surgery | CMC coexists 30-40%

 Additional Resources and Further Reading

 The literature on STT arthritis treatment demonstrates that surgical outcomes are generally favorable for appropriately selected patients.
-Distal scaphoid excision remains the gold standard for isolated STT arthritis with predictable pain relief and motion preservation.
-STT fusion provides an alternative for higher-demand patients willing to accept some motion loss.
-Proximal row carpectomy serves as an excellent salvage for pancarpal arthritis when the capitate and lunate fossa are preserved.
+Distal scaphoid excision and STT arthrodesis are both well-supported for isolated STT arthritis - excision preserving motion and arthrodesis maximising grip in higher-demand patients - while proximal row carpectomy serves as an excellent salvage for pancarpal arthritis when the capitate head and lunate fossa are preserved.
+Hand therapy is integral to both conservative and postoperative care, and any coexisting thumb carpometacarpal arthritis should be assessed and treated on its own merits to avoid incomplete symptom relief.

 This topic provides comprehensive coverage of triscaphe (STT) arthritis aligned with FRACS examination requirements, emphasizing clinical diagnosis, radiographic assessment, and evidence-based surgical treatment options tailored to disease severity and patient functional demands.